-Deputy Leader of the Labour party, Harriet Harman, was left red-faced about a red-haired remark she made in a speech last week.
-The former Equalities Minister was speaking at the Scottish Labour Party Conference in Oban, when she labeled the Liberal Democrat MP Danny Alexander a “ginger rodent.”
+Deputy Leader of the Labour party, Harriet Harman, was left red-faced about a red-haired remark she made in a ginger rodent speech last week.
+The former Equalities Minister spoke at the Scottish Labour Party Conference in Oban.
+And it was there when she labelled the Liberal Democrat MP Danny Alexander a “ginger rodent.”

-Danny Alexander is also the Chief Secretary to the Treasury and the Liberal Democrat MP most closely linked with the Government’s programme of cuts.
+Danny Alexander is also the Chief Secretary to the Treasury.
+But, he’s also the Liberal Democrat MP that most people link with the Government’s programme of cuts.
 And, of course, he’s red-haired.

-The Party realised that she’d made an error in her speech.
-And she subsequently apologised for her comments in the ginger rodent speech.
+The Scottish Labour Party realised that she’d made an error in her speech.
+And so, she subsequently apologised for her comments in the ginger rodent speech.
 However, we feel that she knew she had said too much in her speech when she considered the mass of Scottish redheads in her Conference audience.
-Her apology wasn’t about hard feelings it was all about political expediency and the Scottish vote.
+Her apology wasn’t about hard feelings.
+But it was all about political expediency and the Scottish vote.

-The speed of the apology is disappointing.
-Seasoned politicians of today are certainly no match for those of yesterday.
-Certainly not as we highlight with these speech quotes highlight:
+Of course, the speed of the apology is a bit disappointing.
+Since seasoned politicians of today are certainly no match for those of yesterday.
+Certainly not as we highlight with these speech quotes:

 “Peter Mandelson shook hands with Mickey Mouse and noticed he was wearing a Harriet Harman watch.”
 (William Hague)

 “…like being savaged by a dead sheep.”
 (Denis Healey on Geoffrey Howe)

 “An empty taxi arrived at 10 Downing Street, and when the door was opened, Attlee got out.”
 Winston Churchill on Clement Attlee)